pixilcode/research.texttotypes.com/content/2024-10-03-fixed-point-types-mechanics.md

 ```

 `value` is the value that you want your parser to produce.
 In our case, we will
 simply return the parsed string.
-Thus, we will simply use `string`s for our
+Thus, we will use `string`s for our `value`s.
-`value`s.

 ```ocaml
 type value = string